 Rock Art, Scavenger Hunts, Surveys, Bug Hunting, Terrarium Building, Geocaching and more.
 Our outdoor science offers a mix of structured and unstructured activities, allowing children to use their imaginations and learn appreciation for nature and the outdoors.
 Students will become familiar with local flora and fauna while they take part in listening and awareness activities.

-Tuesday - The Power of "We"
+Tuesday - The Power of "We" in our Community

 Wednesday - Music, Sound, Rhythm, and Culture